I believe that before we arrive in this life, our souls make agreements.

 Sacred Art of Honoring Grief: Lessons Learned from the Loss of a Child (2022)

-There is no expectation to read anything in order to engage with this space.
+There is no expectation to read anything in order to be welcome here.
 The work at House of Breath stands on its own.
+But if you feel called to go deeper, these books are waiting for you.

 An Invitation